-The project will start on site April 2014 and open 2015.
-Throughout the process, Hadlow College has worked extensively with the Homes and Community Agency, Dover District Council and private sector partners to access a significant combination of public/private sector investment.
+The scheme, one of three top priorities for Dover District, is led by Hadlow College Group.
+The College took ownership of the colliery site in July 2013.
+The project started on site in April 2014 Throughout the process, Hadlow College has worked extensively with the Homes and Community Agency, Dover District Council and private sector partners to access a significant combination of public/private sector investment.

+The first phase is underpinned by £5m public funding from the Homes and Communities Agency, a coastal community fund award of £2.5m, and £750k from the East Kent Spatial Development Company.
 The scheme has widespread support at national, local, regional and local level including the Departments for Communities & Local Government and Business, Innovation and Skills, Industrial Coalfields and Coastal Communities Alliances, Kent MPs, Kent County Council, East Kent enterprise zone (Discovery Park) and the wider coastal communities, including the East Kent mining communities.

 For more information, please complete the form below: